NASA-IMPACT/COSMOS/README.md

 $ docker-compose -f local.yml run --rm django python manage.py loaddata /path/inside/the/container/backup.json
 $ docker-compose -f local.yml run --rm django python manage.py migrate
 ```
+### Restoring the Database from a SQL Dump
+If the JSON file is particularly large (>1.5GB), Docker might struggle with this method.
+In such cases, you can use SQL dump and restore commands as an alternative, as described [here](./SQLDumpRestoration.md).

 ## Additional Commands